-prescription drugs.
-If no treatments were given, write "none".
+Include all types of health care treatment, for example: medicated feeds, worming, vaccinations, prescription, and non-prescription drugs.
+If no treatments were given, write "none."
 Note: It is rare to have no health care treatments.
-If you write "none" here, you may not be caring for your animals properly (Poultry/Rabbits maybe the only exceptions).
-You should be listing vaccinations Include any and all types of health care treatment, for example: medicated feeds, worming, vaccinations, prescription, and non-
+If you write "none" here, you may not be caring for your animals properly (Poultry/Rabbits the only exceptions).
+You should be listing vaccinations given prior to your purchase.
+They are important.